 Storage of large digital files

-If you have a spare USB data stick or memory card that is suitable, then I can copy the files on to your storage device.
-Alternatively, I can provide a 16GB memory stick at a minimum cost of £4.50 and maximum cost of £28 (i.e. for a 128GB memory card), depending on what storage capacity is required for the specific job.
-Please note that the transferred cine film and video/camcorder files will be large MPG4 files.
+If you have a spare USB data stick or memory card that is suitable, then I can just copy the files on to your storage device.
+Alternatively, I can provide a 16GB memory stick at a minimum cost of £6.00 and a maximum cost of £35 (i.e. for a 256GB memory stick/card), depending on what storage capacity is required for the specific job.
+Please note that the digitially transferred cine film and video/camcorder files will be large MPG4 files.
+The above quoted prices for memory sticks and cards are an approximate guide.

 Postage and packing

-For orders over £50, return postage and packing is free.
-For orders below £50, I will return your media using Royal Mail or another delivery carrier that you are happy with at an agreed price.
-If you live close to the Dundee, Angus, Fife, Perthshire and Aberdeenshire areas, then it might well be possible to return your media in person at a safe distance.
-Once the current Covid restrictions are eased, I should then be able to travel further afield.
+For orders over £100, return postage and packing is free.
+For orders below £100, I will return your media using Royal Mail or another delivery carrier that you are happy with at an agreed price.
+If you live close to the Dundee, Angus, Fife, Perthshire and Aberdeenshire areas, then it might be possible to return your media in person at a safe distance, for an agreed price.

 Retrieving content on old floppy disks (i.e. 3.5 inch floppies)